It was never supposed to be like this.

-It gets overwhelmed.
-On Fridays and Saturdays in the busy times of the year, it can be nearly impossible to navigate arriving.
+It gets overwhelming.
+On Fridays and Saturdays in the busy times of the year, it can be nearly impossible to navigate arrival.
 On Sunday mornings, it can be almost impossible to navigate leaving.

-At various times throughout the year – especially during the godforsaken Rod Runs – it’s just impossible altogether, a never-ending snaking line of brake lights and rear bumpers stretching as far as the eye can see.
+At various times throughout the year – especially during the godforsaken Rod Runs – it’s just impossible altogether.
+In fact, it’s a never-ending snaking line of brake lights and rear bumpers stretching as far as the eye can see.

 Over the years, the powers that be have done many a surgery to strengthen that backbone.
 They’ve widened it, created the trolley system and built roadways designed to lessen the burden.

 It’s nowhere near enough.